semgrep/semgrep-docs/docs/faq.md

 - Both have publicly available rules
 - Semgrep has an online, hosted free plan for up to ten contributors to private repositories; both have a hosted paid plan.

-See [the Semgrep development philosophy](../contributing/semgrep-philosophy/) for more about what makes Semgrep different.
+See [the Semgrep development philosophy](/contributing/semgrep-philosophy) for more about what makes Semgrep different

 ## Privacy and Security